Get Started Today

-Any organization is invited to join our UWGC Community Investment team every Tuesday and Thursday from 11am – 12pm EST. To sign up, go to the Community Investments page and scroll to Office Hours.
-The link will be waiting for you there!
-If at any time in between office hours you would like to get in contact with our team, feel free to contact us at firstname.lastname@example.org and we can set up a time to answer your specific questions.
+If you would like to get in contact with our Community Investment team, feel free to contact us at [email protected] and we can set up a time to answer your specific questions.

-Volunteers are pivotal to the success of United Way’s work.
-For years, volunteers have been heavily involved with the Community Investments process.
-Using an approach similar to participatory grantmaking, Community Volunteers representing the scope of our 6-county region judge, score, and recommend how much money is invested in the organizations and programs we fund.
+You play a critical role in our inclusive funding process.
+Volunteers representing our 6-county region judge, score, and recommend how much money is invested in the organizations and programs we fund.
+Join us!